decidim/decidim/decidim-dev/README.md

 # Decidim::Dev

-This module allows local development of decidim's features and other features.
+This module allows local development of decidim's components and other features.

 ## Usage